 “Aside from the career advancement prospects, the race was so so much fun!”
 Perry enthused.
 “My dad, who is 53, got multiple requests to join in frat beer pong parties on the Manayuck Wall in the last two years watching me there.”

 There are going to be a lot of disappointed parents this year.
-But there’s a chance that the race will be back for 2018—or, at least, the possibility of it hasn’t been ruled out.
+But there’s a chance that the Philly International Cycling Classic will be back for 2018—or, at least, the possibility of it hasn’t been ruled out.
 Race Director Robin Morton of g4 Productions says, “We are keeping our hopes high for PICC to return next year.”
 So are we.